-2.4.1 | Cement and clinker production
+2.4.1 Cement and clinker production

-National Bureau of Statistics ([NBS], 2018) provides the national and provincial cement production from 1996 to 2016.
-The CCA (2005-2014) publishes the cement production of the country from 1996 to 2013, clinker productions for the country from 2002 to 2013, and the cement-clinker for the provinces from 2005 to 2012.
+National Bureau of Statistics NBS (2018) provides the national and provincial cement production from 1996 to 2016.
+The $\underline{\text{CCA}}$ (2005-2014) publishes the cement production of the country from 1996 to 2013, clinker productions for the country from 2002 to 2013, and the cement/clinker for the provinces from 2005 to 2012.
 We compare the national and provincial aggregated cement production of NBS and CCA.
-We find that the difference between the two sources is within $\pm 1\%$ (as shown in Table S1 in the Supporting Information).
+We find that the difference between the two sources is within $\pm 1\%$ (as shown in Table S1).
 This demonstrates that the quality of China's cement statistics is relatively high.
-In order to achieve more accurate CO_2 emission accounts for China's cement industry, we integrate both NBS and CCA's data and obtain the cement and clinker production data.
+In order to achieve more accurate CO2 emission accounts for China's cement industry, we integrate both NBS and CCA's data and obtain the cement and clinker production data.